CMSgov/ab2d/examples/bash/README.md

    OKTA_CLIENT_PASSWORD=<client password>
    ```
 1. Create the AUTH token `AUTH=$(echo -n "${OKTA_CLIENT_ID}:${OKTA_CLIENT_PASSWORD}" | base64)`
-1. Run `source bootstrap -sandbox --auth $AUTH` to set environment variables for a job.
+1. Run `source bootstrap.sh -sandbox --auth $AUTH` to set environment variables for a job.
-1. Run `./start-job` to start a job.
+1. Run `./start-job.sh` to start a job.
 If successful a file containing
 the job id will be saved in `<directory>/jobId.txt`
-1. Run `./monitor-job` which will monitor the state of the running job.
+1. Run `./monitor-job.sh` which will monitor the state of the running job.
 When the job
 finished the full HTTP response will be saved to `<directory>/response.json`
-1. Run `./download-results`
+1. Run `./download-results.sh` to get the files.
+This will only download the files once.
+Running again
+will not overwrite the files but will also not download anything.

 ### Running Aggregate Script
 1. Set the OKTA_CLIENT_ID and OKTA_CLIENT_PASSWORD